-Prior to coming to MSU, Madden served as associate director of bands and director of Marching Band at Rutgers University in New Brunswick, New Jersey.
-He received his master of music education and master’s of wind conducting degrees from Wichita State University, where he also served as graduate teaching assistant to the University Bands.
-Madden is a 1985 graduate of the Michigan State University, where he received his bachelor of music education degree.
+Prior to coming to MSU, Madden served as associate director of bands in the Mason Gross School of the Arts at Rutgers University in New Brunswick, New Jersey.
+He received his master of music education (MME) and master's of wind conducting degrees (MM) from Wichita State University, where he served as graduate teaching assistant to the university bands.
+Madden is a 1985 graduate of the Michigan State University College of Music, where he received his bachelor of music education (BME) degree.
 His primary conducting teachers and influences include Stanley DeRusha, Richard Blatti, Eugene Corporan, Myles Mazur, and Jay Decker.
 Madden was chosen twice to participate in the “Rocky Mountain Retreat” for wind conductors, led by H. Robert Reynolds.
 Madden is active throughout the nation as a guest conductor and conducting clinician, and has conducted MSU ensembles at state, regional, and national conventions, conferences, and symposiums.
-In December of 2004, he presented a clinic session at the Midwest Clinic in Chicago, entitled "From Carnegie Hall to the 50-yard line: Approaching Concert and Marching Ensembles with the Same Vision.”
-He has presented similar clinics at both the National College Band Directors National Association Athletic Bands Symposium as well as at the Michigan Music Conference.
-In 2000, the MSU Symphony Band was selected to perform at the North Central Divisional Conference of the CBDNA in Mount Pleasant, Michigan.
-In 2011, the MSU Symphony Band was chosen to perform at the Michigan Music Conference at DeVos Hall in Grand Rapids.
+In December of 2013, he served as a rehearsal lab clinician at the Midwest Clinic in Chicago, and again in 2004, presenting a clinic session, entitled "From Carnegie Hall to the 50-yard Line: Approaching Concert and Marching Ensembles with the Same Vision.”
+Madden has presented similar clinics at both the College Band Directors National Association (CBDNA) Athletic Bands Symposium as well as the Michigan Music Conference (MMC).
+In 2000, the MSU Symphony Band was selected to perform at the North Central Divisional Conference of the CBDNA in Mt.
+Pleasant, Michigan.
+In 2011, the MSU Symphony Band was chosen to perform at the MMC at DeVos Hall in Grand Rapids.

 Spartan Marching Band Website